Is Your Family Ready for the Recruiting Game?

 Join our email list for insider tips, tools, and strategies to help your student-athlete win — on and off the field.

-From mastering the recruiting process to balancing academics, athletics, and life after sports, you’ll get practical guidance from someone who’s been there.
-Plus, you’ll be the first to know about new resources, events, and exclusive book updates.
+From mastering the recruitment process to balancing academics, athletics, and life after sports, you’ll get practical guidance from someone who’s been there.